-Here are three reasons why you might opt for tinted windows:
+Three Pros of Tinting Your Windows Here are three reasons why you might opt for tinted windows:

 Enhances the car's look Style, mystique, allure, luxury—call it what you like, tinted windows give your vehicle a special quality.
 The effect is one that makes your ride seem sportier or more luxurious.

 Protects against UV rays Tinting can decrease the potential harm to your skin or eyes caused by UV rays.
 It will also keep your vehicle cooler in the summer months, reducing the need for air conditioning.
-Additionally, it’ll increase the lifespan of you vehicle’s upholstery.
+Additionally, it’ll increase the lifespan of your vehicle’s upholstery.
 By blocking out the sun’s rays, tinted windows help keep leather seats, carpets and other parts of your vehicle’s interior in optimum shape.

 Deters theft By making it much harder for people to see into your vehicle, tinted windows will decrease the odds of a theft occurring.
 Thieves are unlikely to target your vehicle if they can’t see what’s inside.

-Here are three potential drawbacks to tinted windows:
+Three Cons of tinting your windows Here are three potential drawbacks to tinted windows:

 Can draw the attention of the police Tinted windows make you stand out, but not always in a good way.
 Police typically like to be able to see inside vehicles.
-Tinted windows might lead police to pay closer attention to your vehicle and your driving.
+Tinted windows might lead police to pay closer attention to your vehicle and driving.
 You might even be pulled over if police suspect your tint exceeds the permitted level and want to measure it.

 Can earn you a ticket If your window tint is darker than permitted by provincial regulations, the police might write you a ticket.
 However, an auto glass professional will be familiar with the regulations and will supply you with all the information you need.
 Manitobans can turn to the auto glass experts at Hometown Glass in Winnipeg to be outfitted with tinted windows that don’t contravene the window tinting laws in Manitoba.

-If you’ve weighed the advantages and disadvantages and are keen to get tinted windows for your vehicle, visit the auto glass experts at Hometown Glass for the top service in Winnipeg.
+If you’ve weighed the advantages and disadvantages and are keen to get tinted windows for your vehicle, visit the auto glass experts at Hometown Auto Glass for the top service in Winnipeg.
 Contact us today!